The cost of camp is $285.00 and includes a 4-H t-shirt, lodging, meals, programs, instructional class materials, and transportation by chartered bus.

-On Thursday, July 17th, there will be a 4-H Camp Orientation for both the campers and their parents.
+On Thursday, July 18th, there will be a 4-H Camp Orientation for both the campers and their parents.
 This will be a time to hear more details about the registration check-in, what to expect at 4-H camp, and the check-in and check-out procedures.
 We will also give tips on how to prepare your camper for being away from home.
 There will be time afterwards for individual questions and answers.
 Teen Counselors will be on-hand to meet the campers and parents.
-This orientation is not mandatory however highly suggested (especially for new campers).
+This orientation, while not mandatory, is highly suggested for new campers.

 Check-In, Transportation & Pick-up

-Check-In and Pick-Up point is Fairfield Middle School, in the teacher’s parking lot by the gym.
+Check-In and Pick-Up point is FAIRFIELD MIDDLE SCHOOL.
 Transportation will be by chartered bus.